Syria sees COVID-19 spike but grim state of economy limits lockdown options

 "It's still not too late to act but the problem is we have to admit that we are being subjected to a severe spike."

-(Reporting by Kinda Makeih and Firas Makdesi, writing by Maha El Dahan, editing by Alexandra Hudson)
+(Reporting by Kinda Makieh and Firas Makdesi, additional reporting by Stephanie Nebehay in Geneva, writing by Maha El Dahan, editing by Alexandra Hudson, William Maclean)

 ((Maha.Dahan@thomsonreuters.com; + 9712 4082101; Reuters Messaging: maha.dahan.thomsonreuters.com@reuters.net))